alysonpsantos/journal/markdown/README.md

 Markdown comes in various flavors

 The main flavor we are interested in is pandoc's markdown.
 The other flavor we taste is Github's.
 Is that a real flavor?

 # Basic syntax

+## Bold
+## Italics
+## Strikethrough
 ## Inserting external links
 ## Inserting internal links
 ## Inserting images